Review: ALIEN CRYSTAL PALACE (2018) – Fantasia 2019

 Arielle Dombasle has a long career as an actress that stretches back t a bit part in Alejandro Jodorowsky’s The Holy Mountain.
 She’s also tried her hand at writing and directing, most recently with Alien Crystal Palace.
 It’s a bizarre film that in terms of sheer weirdness hearkens back to her first role.

 Alchemist Hambourg (Michel Fau, Requiem for a Killer), the son of the Egyptian God Horus, is determined to create “The Androgyne” the perfect fusing of male and female into the perfect being.
 He’s found the right subjects, film-maker Dolorès Rivers (Arielle Dombasle), and walking train wreck of a rock star Nicolas Atlante (Nicolas Ker).

-With its plot and emphasis on creating an androgynous perfect being and dependence on incredible visuals, Alien Crystal Palace had me in mind of Robert Fuest’s 1973 adaptation of Michael Moorcock’s The Final Program AKA The Last Days Of Man on Earth.
-The immense amount of drugs the cast does also echoes the 70s and 80s cocaine chic.
-I haven’t touched the stuff in over 30 years and I was starting to crave a line by the end of it.
+With its plot and emphasis on creating an androgynous perfect being and dependence on incredible visuals, Alien Crystal Palace had me in mind of Robert Fuest’s 1973 adaptation of Michael Moorcock’s The Final Program, AKA The Last Days Of Man on Earth.
+The immense amount of drugs the cast does also echo the 70s and 80s cocaine chic.
+I haven’t touched the stuff in over 30 years, and I was starting to crave a line by the end of it.

 Alien Crystal Palace made its North American Premiere at Fantasia 2019.
 I’m sure there will be more festival dates.
 However, the film’s Facebook page hasn’t even been updated to reflect the Fantasia screening.
 So you’re on your own to find them.